esl/MongooseIM/doc/modules/mod_inbox.md

 ### Reseting inbox

-An inbox can be reset at will using the stanza
+You can reset the inbox with the following stanza:

 ```xml
 <iq type='set'>